-New #Zombie 'Drabbles' Coming! #fiction
+New #Zombie 'Drabbles' Out Now! #fiction

 I have a new story, "Thirteen Horses," in the Descent Into Darkness anthology.
 In print and Kindle.
 Check out the cool cover!
 700+ pages!

 What keeps you awake at night?

 Murder and monsters...